Angelique Widjaja

-Angelique Widjaja (黄依林 (Huang Yīlín); born 12 December 1984) is an Indonesian former professional tennis player.
+Angelique Widjaja (黄依林 (Huáng Yīlín); born 12 December 1984) is an Indonesian former professional tennis player.
 She won the junior championships at Wimbledon in 2001, defeating Dinara Safina, and the 2002 junior French Open defeating Ashley Harkleroad.
 She reached a peak of No. 55 in the WTA singles rankings in March 2003, and a peak of No. 15 in the doubles rankings in February 2004.

 Career

 Widjaja started playing tennis at the age of four.
 She first began playing at ITF juniors events in 1998 at the age of 13.
 Her first professional event was an event in Jakarta in April 1999, when she was 14 years old.

 She enjoyed considerable success as a junior player.
 In 2001, she won the singles competition of the junior championships at Wimbledon, defeating Dinara Safina 6–4, 0–6, 7–5.
-In so doing, she became the first Indonesian to win any title at Wimbledon.
+In doing so, she became the first Indonesian to win any title at Wimbledon.
 In 2002, she won the doubles competition of the Australian Open Junior Championships, partnered by Gisela Dulko.
 That year, she also won the singles competition of the junior championships at the French Open.
 She reached a peak junior rank of No. 2.
 Also, she obtained an invite from "Hong Kong Tennis Patrons' Association" to play The Hong Kong Ladies Challenge in January 2002.

 The first WTA Tour tournament she won was the 2001 Wismilak International in Bali, a Tier III event, which she entered at the age of 16 on a wildcard.
 She was the youngest Indonesian ever to win a WTA singles title.
-Her WTA singles rank prior to the tournament was No. 579, and as such was the lowest-ranked player ever to win a WTA singles title.
+Her WTA singles ranking prior to this tournament was No. 579, and as such was the lowest-ranked player ever to win a WTA singles title.

-2002 was her most successful year in Grand Slam singles competition, reaching the second round at three consecutive majors.
+2002 was her most successful year in Grand Slam tournament singles competition, reaching the second round at three consecutive majors.
 At the French Open, she defeated Jill Craybas in the first round.
 She was beaten by Evie Dominikovic in the second round.
 At Wimbledon, she beat 15th seed Anna Smashnova in the first round, before losing to Meilen Tu in round two.
-At the US Open, she beat Anna Kournikova in the first round, and was eliminated in the next round by Stéphanie Foretz.
+At the US Open, she beat Anna Kournikova in the first round, and was eliminated in the next by Stéphanie Foretz.

 Widjaja represented Indonesia at the 2002 Asian Games in Busan, collecting a silver medal in the women's doubles with partner Wynne Prakusya, and also the gold medal in the team event.

-In November 2002, she won a second WTA tournament, the Tier V event at Pattaya.
+In November 2002, she won a second tour tournament, the Tier V event at Pattaya.

 She continued to perform well on the WTA Tour through 2003.
 After her third-round exit from the Tier I tournament at Indian Wells in 2003, she reached her career's highest rank: No. 55.
 She remained in the top 100 for the remainder of 2003.